265 Days Until Disaster and the Uncertain End (part 3)

 “We can get the whole family out.
 Somewhere safe.
 Somewhere, where we don’t have to hide.”
 Heia explained.
 “I want to bet on that.”

 “This is dangerous.”
 Layla shook her head.
 “Let the governments handle it.”

 “Like they handled the Catastrophe and massacred us?
 No thanks.
 I’m in.”
 Trace nodded to Evester.
 She looked at him with eyes that seemed to be both weary and idolizing.
 She was not sure if he were her idol either.
 Heia wanted to remind her that he could just be using Evester’s name because it was known.
 Heia had no proof he was who he said he was, and he didn’t look like Evester Igilistal.

 “If she’s in then I’m in.”
 Robee agreed.
 “I have no other reason to say no.”

 “We will be fine as long as we are together.”
 Kori disagreed.

 “I agree.”
 Kony gave a nod to the two.

 “That’s majority.”
-Heia declared to Layla.
+Heia declared too Layla.
 “We begin to move.
 Say, it’ll take two weeks to get everyone ready and then we can disappear.”

-“I—“ Layla started when her expression turned to frustration at Evester.
+“I—“ Layla started when her expression turned to frustration at Evester who had made a sound in disagreement.
 “What?”

 “Two weeks.
 Fourteen days.
 Two Hundred Fifty One, not possible.”
 Evester pulled apart the papers to what looked like a file of time lines.
 He flipped through it.